johannespletzer/stratospheric-transport/README.md

 # Modeling of Stratospheric Transport

 Today, age of air and residence time are known concepts of atmospheric transport.
 However, the connection is not established analytically for all cases.
 This repository includes a Physics-Informed Neural Network to model **residence time (τ_R)** in the stratosphere using estimates of the **mean age of air (Γ)** from satellite, in-situ, and model datasets.
-Tropopause reanalysis data can be used as additional features.
+Tropopause reanalysis data can be used as additional features and multiple feature extensions are possible to track changes over time on short and long scales.

 The network is based on:
 - Supervised learning with residence time data
-- Partly-supervised learning with physics-based constraints: τ_R = 2·D² / Γ
+- Partly-supervised learning with two optional physics-based constraints
+	- τ_R = 2·D² / Γ
+	- Harmonic oscillator: $\text{residual} = \frac{d^2 \tau_R}{dt^2} + \Omega^2 \left( \tau_R - \tau_0 \right)$

 ---